phosani/daddylive-m3u/README.md

 <ins>**IN ORDER FOR STREAMS TO PLAY YOU NEED TO HAVE SOME SORT OF FORWARD PROXY SERVER RUNNING.**</ins>

-NordVPNs Threat Protection will also act as a forward proxy if you happen to have that.
-I don't know what/if other VPNs have a similar feature, I can only confirm for Nord as that's what I own.
-Python script for proxy is provided.

 At the time of compiling this list, a few streams were down so if they existed in TVPass, they were used as a substitute, otherwise they were removed entirely.

 Adult channels have been omitted <sub>(you gooners)</sub>.